49

 # if hashes match

-if other == self:
+if other_event == self:

 return True

-# if hosts match
+# if hosts match (including subnet / domain containment)

-if self.host and other.host:
+if self.host and other_event.host:

-if self.host == other.host:
+if self.host == other_event.host:

 return True